OpalinskiJakub/CurrenciesWebApp/README.md

 # CurrenciesWebApp

-Simple web application to change currencies.
+Simple web application to change currencies with actual data from http://api.nbp.pl/.

 To download
 ------------